Overview

 The Interplay Between Social and Emotional Intelligence

-As proposed by Professor Howard Gardner of Harvard University back in 1983, the theory of multiple intelligences broadens our perspective of intelligence, pushing it past the confines of mere cognitive abilities.
+As proposed by Professor Howard Gardner of Harvard University in 1983, the theory of multiple intelligences broadens our perspective on intelligence, pushing it beyond the confines of mere cognitive abilities.
 This theory incorporates emotional intelligence as an integral type of intelligence.
-Nevertheless, it’s essential to draw a clear distinction between emotional intelligence and social intelligence (also known as intrapersonal and interpersonal intelligence respectively in Gardner’s model).
+Nevertheless, it’s essential to draw a clear distinction between emotional intelligence and social intelligence (also known as intrapersonal and interpersonal intelligence, respectively, in Gardner’s model).
 Despite their close relationship and mutual reinforcement, they stand as distinct dimensions of competence.

 On one hand, emotional intelligence revolves around comprehending one’s own emotions and reactions.
-On the other hand, social intelligence is centered on understanding others and interacting with them effectively.
-It’s worth noting that a lack in social intelligence might be a symptom of underdeveloped emotional intelligence, and the inverse can also be true.
+On the other hand, social intelligence is centred on understanding others and interacting with them effectively.
+It’s worth noting that a lack of social intelligence might be a symptom of underdeveloped emotional intelligence, and the inverse can also be true.
 Even though they operate in separate spheres, emotional and social intelligence are intricately intertwined.
-They both make significant contributions to an individual’s proficiency in navigating both personal and professional spheres effectively.
+They both make significant contributions to an individual’s ability to navigate both personal and professional spheres effectively.

 Enhancing Social Intelligence through Learning and Practice